Should investors consider happiness rather than GDP?

 What does this mean for investors?

 There are many examples of where “S” has weighed on financial markets, particularly in the Emerging and Frontier world.
-In most cases, disillusionment caused by low standards of wellbeing has led to populist governments.
+In most cases disillusionment caused by low standards of wellbeing has led to populist governments.
 Investors will remember the Arab Spring in 2010, Greece in 2015 and the recent protests in Latin America.

 From this perspective, rather than seeking return from “happy” markets, macro investors integrating ESG into their framework should instead consider the risks to their investments from unhappy markets.